 Unless, of course, you are a DIYer.

 Peel-and-stick tile is definitely the easiest way to DIY your kitchen backsplash.
 If you can wrap a present with somewhat straight lines (admittedly a challenge at times), you can install peel-and-stick tile.
 It comes in an almost overwhelming array of styles.
-And, most importantly for our purposes, the “tile” can be removed when you move on to your next heinous rental apartment.
+And, most importantly for our purposes, unlike real tile, the removable tile stickers can be removed at the end of your lease, when you’re on to your next heinous rental apartment.
 Inexpensive and renter-friendly!

 Check out some more peel-and-stick tile DIY backsplash ideas: